 F. T. Proctor -- Lost Pond 1 (west end)

 Lost Pond 1—the west end (facing in the direction of Lily Pond and the Rutger Street parking lot), as you would have seen it while walking into the lower level from the Lily Pond.
 To control flooding, the WPA eliminated the pond and the moat it created around the island to the right (and therefore the island itself), and it also walled in and straightened parts of the creek.
 The bridge in this picture and at least one more like it was removed, as it had lapsed into a bad state of repair, and it was replaced by a stone bridge further to the east (one of two WPA bridges recently restored by the Conservancy).

 F.T.
 Proctor Park -- Lost Pond 1 (east end)

 The east end (facing in the direction of Bleecker Street), on the lower level of the park.
-Olmsted built this pond by damming part of the Starch Factory Creek (as shown here), layering Pennsylvania slate on each side of the dam to create the illusion that the falls had been created by erosion over time, building a white latticework bridge, and widening the creek slightly to the west.
+Olmsted designed this feature by damming part of the Starch Factory Creek (as shown here), layering Pennsylvania slate on each side of the dam to create the illusion that the falls had been created over time by erosion, building a white latticework bridge, and widening the creek slightly to the west to create a pond.

 Lost Pond 2

 Lost Pond 2—this pond was also located in the lower level of F.T.
 Proctor Park, adjacent to the road that runs next to the creek.
 This pond was filled in by the WPA during the 1930s.
-The circular neoclassical temple in the back fell into neglect by the 1930s and was removed, along with the original lattice-work bridges over the creek, by the WPA.
+The circular neoclassical gazebo in the back had fallen into neglect by the 1930s and was removed, along with the original lattice-work bridges over the creek, by the WPA.